Pakistan Fiscal policy and issues in the economy

 Thirdly, Government used Public Sector Development Program (PSDP) instrument for growth stimulus (43% increase in public spending).
 But it is of no denial that the efficiency of spending under PSDP has fallen drastically since 1990.
 International Monetary Fund and other international institutions criticized efficiency and deliverance in public sector spending.

-In the end, although the budget made a good initial impression to boost economic growth, it ignored the long-run impacts on the economy.
+In the end, although the fiscal policy made a good initial impression to boost economic growth, it ignored the long-run impacts on the economy.
 Economic Growth and inflation go side by side.
 Of course, we have no other choice than economic growth, yet Government must take some initiatives before time to avoid its drastic effects.
 Moreover, the current hike in cotton yarn prices in international markets may generate some revenues but we have to put focus on the long run.

 Timesglo Most Read Articles: